GA4 Add Shipping Info Event on Shopify

 Common Issues: GA4 Add Shipping Info Event on Shopify

 One of the most important events that you can track with GA4 is the add shipping info event, which basically triggers when a user provides their shipping information during the checkout process.
+However, tracking this event in GA4 is not without its challenges.

 There are some common issues that you might encounter when implementing or analyzing this event on your Shopify store.